Almudenagarrido/NLP-Multi-Agent-System/README.md

 python tests/test_yahoo_access.py

+#### NewsAPI
+To test data access and prepare a small sample dataset from NewsAPI:

+Run the provided script in tests/:

+python tests/test_newsapi_access.py

+####
-This script downloads a small sample dataset and saves it locally in:
+These scripts download a small sample dataset and save it locally in:

 tests/data/